apache/age-website/docs/clauses/with.md

 ## Sort results before using collect on them

-You can sort your results before passing them to collect, thus sorting the resulting list.
+You can sort results before passing them to collect, thus sorting the resulting list.

 Query
 ```postgresql